 The addition of Rivet gives the game a wider cast of characters to explore and the PS5’s SSD allows Insomniac to pull off some gameplay moments and set pieces that couldn’t have been done on the PS4.

-Jaw-dropping vistas and levels, action-packed gameplay set pieces, and a wide variety of accessibility options makes Ratchet & Clank: Rift Apart a great game no matter your age or experience with the franchise.
+Jaw-dropping vistas and levels, action-packed gameplay set pieces, and a wide variety of accessibility options make Ratchet & Clank: Rift Apart a great game no matter your age or experience with the franchise.

 Are you a fan of Alien, Prometheus, and a little bit of Lovecraft?
 Well, if arcade, third-person shooters are also up your alley, then Returnal should be one of the first games you play on PS5.